theBrianCui/CSC-143-Notes/12.02/src/README.md

 we write *declarations* that tell the computer *what* to do.

-If we can guarantee that each *declaration* is correct, a series of declarations will be a correct program.
+If we can guarantee that each *declaration* is correct in their implementation, a series of declarations will be a correct program.

 ### Pure Functions